-Charles Driscoll and Kathy Fallon Lambert will present the results of an ongoing project on co-benefits associated with policies to control carbon dioxide emissions from electric utilities by a boundary-spanning organization, the Science Policy Exchange.
+Charles Driscoll and Kathy Fallon Lambert presebted the results of an ongoing project on co-benefits associated with policies to control carbon dioxide emissions from electric utilities by a boundary-spanning organization, the Science Policy Exchange.
 Carbon dioxide emissions standards for U.S. power plants will influence the fuels and technologies used to generate electricity, altering emissions of pollutants and affecting ambient air quality and public and ecosystem health.
 Three alternative scenarios for U.S. power plant carbon standards were evaluated for changes in fine particulate matter (PM2.5) and ozone concentrations in ambient air, and resulting public health and ecosystem co-benefits For two of the three policy scenarios, carbon standards for existing power plants can substantially decrease emissions of co-pollutants, and improve air quality and public health beyond existing air quality policies.
 A stringent but flexible policy that counts demand-side energy efficiency toward compliance yields the greatest health and ecosystem benefits, and a favorable benefit-cost analysis.
 The magnitude and the nature of the co-benefits associated with this policy were highly distributed spatially with all of the coterminous states receiving some health benefits and many states experiencing ecosystem benefits.
-Our current work involves an evaluation of options considered for implementation of the U.S. Environmental Protection Agency Clean Power Plan.
-In addition to the presentation on co-benefits, we will discuss the Science Policy Exchange and discuss the outreach effort associated with the project.
+Their work involves an evaluation of options considered for implementation of the U.S. Environmental Protection Agency Clean Power Plan.
+In addition to the presentation on co-benefits, there was a discussion of the Science Policy Exchange and the outreach effort associated with the project.

-Department of Civil and Environmental Engineering, Syracuse University
+Department of Civil and Environmental Engineering, College of Engineering and Computer Science, Syracuse University

 Charles T. Driscoll is a Distinguished and University Professor at Syracuse University.
 He received his BS from the University of Maine and MS and PhD from Cornell.
 Driscoll’s research addresses the effects of disturbance on forest, freshwater and marine ecosystems, including air pollution (acid and mercury deposition), land-use, and climate change.
 Driscoll has testified at Congressional and state legislative committee hearings, and served on many local, national and international committees.
 He is a member of the National Academy of Engineering.